thiblahute/meson-website/Reference-manual.md

 The arguments are used in all compiler invocations with the exception of compile tests, becausmes you might need to run a compile test with and without the argument in question.
 For this reason only the arguments explicitly specified are used during compile tests.

+### add_languages

+Add support for new programming languages.
+Equivalent to having them in the `project` declaration.
+This function is usually used to add languages that are only used on some platforms like this:

+    project('foobar', 'c')
+    if compiling_for_osx
+      add_languages('objc')
+    endif

 ### build_target

 Creates a build target whose type can be set dynamically with the `target_type` keyword argument.
 This declaration: